 Our weekly clinic offers physicals and acute care for the children and teens of Jennings School District at no out-of-pocket cost to their families.
 We also serve as medical director and provide standing orders for the district.

 This school prepares incoming immigrant and refugee children and teens for a new life in St. Louis. iFM Community Medicine operates a clinic at the school one day a week, providing physicals, immunizations and acute care at no out-of-pocket expense to the families.
-This St. Louis Public School clinic is supported by the St. Louis Philanthropic Organization.
+This St. Louis Public School clinic is supported by the Spirit of St. Louis Women's Fund.

 Harris-Stowe State University partnered with iFM Community Medicine in 2015 to provide on-site medical care to their students and staff with no “out-of-pocket” charges or fees. iFM's Nurse Practitioner works closely with HSSU team members to provide this free clinic on Thursday afternoons.
 The clinic is located on the Harris-Stowe campus in the Health Services office.